Taludas/SmallModsCollection/README.md

 * 1 skin for the church (shift V)
 * 1 skin for the hospital (shift V)
 </details>

+If you want a first hand look at the new ornaments in game, click [here](https://www.nexusmods.com/anno1800/mods/445/?tab=images)

 Made as a team effort by Ricky and Taludas!